guptashivangii/shopease_qa_portfolio/README.md

-# ShopEase – Software QA Portfolio
+## ShopEase – Software QA Portfolio

-Welcome to the **ShopEase QA Project**!

-This repository showcases my approach to testing an e-commerce application from requirements analysis through manual testing, API testing, database validation, and Selenium automation using Python.

 I created this project to demonstrate the testing workflow followed in a real software development environment and to strengthen my practical QA skills.
 ---